A comprehensive guide

 5. Progressive Overload:

-The hack squat machine allows for easy and precise adjustments in weight, facilitating progressive overload.
+The machine allows precise weight adjustments, making progressive overload simple.
 This is essential for muscle growth and strength development over time.

 1. Targeted Muscle Development: